 Types of Amazon PPC ads

 There are three types of Amazon PPC ads: Sponsored Products, Sponsored Brands, and Sponsored Display.
-While Sponsored Product is the oldest and most popular format among 1P and 3P sellers alike, sellers’ ad spend has shifted over the years toward Sponsored Brands and Sponsored Display.
+While Sponsored Products is the oldest and most popular format among 1P and 3P sellers alike, sellers’ ad spend has shifted over the years toward Sponsored Brands and Sponsored Display.

 Every seller starts their Amazon advertising journey with a Sponsored Products campaign.
 You don’t need to be brand-registered to use it, and it’s the most straightforward form of PPC to set up.
-After conducting proper keyword research, you can launch a Sponsored Product campaign in minutes.
+After conducting proper keyword research, you can launch a Sponsored Products campaign in minutes.